allure-framework/allure-csharp/Allure.Xunit/README.md

 ### MonoMod.Core issues

-We rely on Harmony that in turn uses MonoMod.Core to:
+We rely on Harmony (which in turn uses MonoMod.Core) to:

 1. Report arguments of theories in case they aren't reported by xUnit.net itself.
 2. Implement selectie run (test plans).